webtoknow/fx-trading-app/Week_08/Theory/README.md

 We can also achieve this using XML configuration.

-This approach might look simpler and cleaner but is not recommended to use because it has a few drawbacks such as:
+-- it has a few drawbacks such as:

 This method uses reflection to inject the dependencies, which is costlier than constructor-based or setter-based injection It’s really easy to keep adding multiple dependencies using this approach.
 If you were using constructor injection having multiple arguments would have made us think that the class does more than one thing which can violate the Single Responsibility Principle.